 - If you are a U.S.-based developer, you acknowledge that Facebook in tax year 2011 began reporting to the Internal Revenue Service on IRS Form 1099K the gross amount of the payments you receive each calendar year if, in that calendar year, you (i) receive more than $20,000 and (ii) receive more than 200 payments.
 If duties, taxes, or fees apply to the redemption of a Developer Balance, we may adjust the service fee so that the net amount we receive remains at 30%.
 You agree to indemnify and hold us harmless from and against any claim arising out of or related to your failure to comply with this paragraph.

-- On your sales to users based in the European Union (EU) member countries, effective from January 1st, 2015, we will withhold from your payout and remit applicable EU VAT based on user locations to relevant competent tax authorities in accordance with EU Council Implementing Regulation (EU) No 282/2011.
+- On your sales to users based in the European Union (EU) member countries, we will withhold from your payout and remit applicable EU VAT based on user locations to relevant competent tax authorities.
 You also acknowledge and accept Facebook's self-billing arrangement where it is accepted under local VAT regulation.
-You further acknowledge that Facebook's compliance with this change in EU VAT law does not change the relationship, rights and obligations between you and user, or between you and Facebook.
+Effective January 1, 2017, we will begin to withhold from your payout and remit applicable VAT or GST based on user locations to relevant tax authorities in the following countries: New Zealand, Russia, and South Korea.
+Effective July 1, 2017, we will do the same for Australia.
+Effective from 1 May 2018, we will do same for Kingdom of Saudi Arabia, Belarus, Turkey and United Arab Emirates.
+You further acknowledge that Facebook's compliance with this change in laws in these countries does not change the relationship, rights and obligations between you and user, or between you and Facebook.
 You agree to indemnify and hold us harmless from and against any claim arising out of or related to your failure to comply with this paragraph.

 - Conflict of terms .
 In the event of any conflict between the Statement of Rights and Responsibilities and these Terms, these Terms control.